 For example, the Minnesota RTAP training program is customized somewhat year to year, but retains the same core courses.
-The core curriculum is set by the state, with additional courses offered depending on provider needs garnered through conversation at the State Spring Workshop, new FTA rules and initiatives, and other hot topics year to year.
+The core curriculum is set by the state, with additional courses offered depending on provider needs garnered through conversation at the State Spring Workshop, new Federal Transit Administration (FTA) rules and initiatives, and other hot topics year to year.
 Most state models include a standard set of courses each year, both mandated and elective, and utilize subrecipient feedback to adjust future curricula by adding or removing courses.

 The federal government requires transit personnel to be trained in two main areas.
 These are: